fabianishere/udm-kernel-tools/docs/iptv.md

    ##------------------------------------------------------
    ## Configuration for eth1 (Downstream Interface)
    ##------------------------------------------------------
+   ## Update to br0 to bridge interface of target LAN!
    phyint br0 downstream  ratelimit 0  threshold 1

    # Disable other interfaces
    phyint ppp0 disabled